Barbells

 Most common barbell diameters are:

-2. Olympic Weightlifting – 28 mm grip diameter.
+2. Olympic Weightlifting Barbell – 28 mm grip diameter.

 3. Hybrid barbells – 28.5 mm grip diameter.